 The Servicer and Originator is responsible for the management (including contracting, invoicing and debt collection) of the lease vehicle portfolio.
-The costs for this services are charged to the income statement.
+The costs for this services are charged to the statement of comprehensive income.
 Open amounts are accrued and disclosed in the position "Accrued expenses due to the Originator".